rebkwok/kpcli/README.md

 ## Configuration

-**kpcli** will look for database configuration first in a config.ini file, and if one is not found, in environment variables.
+**kpcli** will look for database configuration first in in environment variables, and then in a config.ini file.

 **NOTE:**
 AT YOUR OWN RISK! `KEEPASSDB_PASSWORD` can be set in the config.ini file or as an environment variable if you really want to.